Water for our future

 It will explore concepts about water from all sources; recycled water, stormwater, desalination, rivers and rainwater; and will identify how to best manage our water supply to maintain and enhance the liveability, prosperity and resilience of the G21 region.

 Feedback across the region will be considered by a representative community panel.
-The community panel will meet in the second quarter of 2020 and use responses to develop a shared vision and criteria for our water future.
-Later in 2020, the community panel will recommend a shortlist of ideas for Barwon Water to investigate further, based on that vision and criteria.
+The community panel will meet in the fourth quarter of 2020 and use responses to develop a shared vision and criteria for our water future.
+Followinf this, the community panel will recommend a shortlist of ideas for Barwon Water to investigate further, based on that vision and criteria.

 Contributions received throughout the process will inform Barwon Water’s Urban Water Strategy, a 50-year water plan.